Individual Service Plans (ISPs)

 How does the plan work?

-The counselor at the service center works with the user and collaborators from other service systems to create an ISP.
+The Center's case manager develops the individual service plan together with the service user and partners from other service agencies.
 The ISP outlines the service goals, roles, and interaction of different systems as well as how communication should be done and information provided.

 The parties involved in the ISP form a service team that works toward the ISP goals.
-If users have any comments on the execution or wishes to make changes, they can contact their counselor at the service center.
+Service users should contact their case manager if they have feedback about the plan or wish to make changes.